uCiC-app/slate/source/includes/_themes.md

 Parameter | Type | Description
 --------- | ---- | -----------
-SEARCH_QUERY | String | The search substring to search for
+query | String | The search substring to find matching themes for

 ## Get the Cards for a Theme